 With so many options, features and finishes, buying a new dishwasher may seem a bit confusing at first.
 Whether you’re updating your entire kitchen, seeking a sleek, stainless steel model or just ready for a simple upgrade, this dishwasher buying guide will help you choose the right model for your budget and needs.
-Need it today?
-The Home Depot will deliver on your schedule.
-Order before noon for conveniently scheduled same-day delivery.

 The three most common types of dishwashers are 24-inch built-in, 18-inch built-in and portable dishwashers.
 While most kitchens have one of these three types of dishwashers, you may find that the best dishwasher option for you is an integrated dishwasher, a freestanding dishwasher, a drawer dishwasher or a countertop dishwasher.

 Built-in dishwashers are the most popular and recognizable types of dishwashers.
 A built-in model has an independent and permanent connection to your plumbing, unlike some dishwasher types that need to route water from your sink plumbing.
 This dishwasher slides into place and is secured in a spot under your cabinets, which help buffer noise during wash cycles.
 The sides of a built-in dishwasher are unfinished, so you can remove it easily after disconnecting the plumbing and unscrewing two connection points at the front of the dishwasher.

 Standard built-in dishwashers measure 24-inches wide.
 Due to their popularity, 24-inch built-in dishwashers are the most widely available dishwasher option and have the broadest variety of features.
 A compact 18-inch built-in model is a popular choice for smaller homes and apartments.